-The Kansas legislature has prescribed the offense of driving under the influence in Kansas Statute 8-1567(a).
+The Kansas legislature ahs prescribed the offense of driving under the influence in Kansas Statute 8-1567(a).
 The statute is wholly contained.
 This means the statute details the entirety of the crime including the arrest to the prosecution and terms of sentencing.

 K.S.A.
 8-1567.
-Driving under the influence;
+Driving under the influence.

-(a) Driving under the influence is operating or attempting to operate any vehicle within this state while:
+(a).
+Driving under the influence is operating or attempting to operate any vehicle within this state while:

-(1) The alcohol concentration in the person's blood or breath as shown by any competent evidence, including other competent evidence, as defined in paragraph (1) of subsection (f) of K.S.A.
-8-1013, and amendments thereto, is .08 or more;
+(1) The alcohol concentration in the person's blood or breath … is .08 or more;

 (2) the alcohol concentration in the person's blood or breath, as measured within three hours of the time of operating or attempting to operate a vehicle, is .08 or more;